Baylor's New Research Administration System

 - Provides a university-wide, standardized data source for proposals

 - Improves overall management and delivery of the administrative portions of sponsored research

 - Track, manage and report all disclosed conflicts of interest and commitment from a single system

 - Integrates research-related COI disclosures with Grant portfolio

 Initial project planning and needs assessments began during summer 2021.
 These assessments informed the eventual call for vendor proposals in September 2021 as well as the evaluation criteria for proposals received.
 The three vendor finalists demonstrated their software's capabilities in December 2021 for faculty and OVPR staff.

 After additional testing, reference checking, and follow up questions, Huron Research Suite was chosen in January, 2022, and project kick-off began in late August, 2022.
 We began piloting of the new system on June 26, 2023.
 Training opportunities are currently in progress and will continue throughout summer and fall.

 Additionally, an assessment of COI practices and policy at Baylor began in June, 2022 in order to align system design with policy decisions and to consolidate institutional and research disclosures into a single system.
 The COI system will officially go online as of September 12, 2023.

 Who do I contact if I have questions or comments regarding this process?

 We encourage your feedback!
-Please send questions or comments to Pete Able at email@example.com or Susan Stearsman at firstname.lastname@example.org who will be the internal project managers for Baylor.
+Please send project-related questions or comments to Pete Able at email@example.com or Susan Stearsman at firstname.lastname@example.org.
+System questions can be directed to email@example.com.